JakubKret/JakubKret/README.md

 ## Hello, I'm Jakub, and this is my GitHub guide

-I am a 3rd year IT student on Wroclaw University of Science and Technology.
+I am a 3rd-year IT student at Wroclaw University of Science and Technology.
 One of those three years I spent at the Universidad de Malaga.
 I can speak in English, Spanish, Polish, and some basic German.
 I have been programming since primary school, and I have competed successfully in many competitions.
-Unfortunately, back then, I was not uploading anything to GitHub, and some time ago my hard drive died.
+Unfortunately, back then, I was not uploading anything to GitHub, and some time ago, my hard drive died.
 Some codes can be recovered and uploaded here, and I am working on it.

 Here is the map of my current GitHub.
 I am still uploading some older scripts.